 - the MPTCP functionality with any steering mode and the ATSSS-LL functionality with only the Active-Standby steering mode (as specified in clause 5.32.6.1); or

-- the MPQUIC functionality with any steering mode and the ATSSS-LL functionality with only the Active-Standby steering mode (as specified in clause 5.32.6.1); or
+- one or more of the MPQUIC based Steering Functionalities with any steering mode and the ATSSS-LL functionality with only the Active-Standby steering mode (as specified in clause 5.32.6.1); or

-- the MPTCP functionality with any steering mode, and the MPQUIC functionality with any steering mode and the ATSSS-LL functionality with only the Active-Standby steering mode (as specified in clause 5.32.6.1);
+- the MPTCP functionality with any steering mode, and one or more of the MPQUIC based Steering Functionalities with any steering mode and the ATSSS-LL functionality with only the Active-Standby steering mode (as specified in clause 5.32.6.1);

 the network may send Measurement Assistance Information for the UE to send Access availability/unavailability reports to the UPF.
 In this case, the UE and UPF shall not perform RTT and PLR measurements using PMF as the UE and UPF can use measurements available at the MPTCP layer and/or at the MPQUIC layer.